OctopusDeploy/docs/docs/packaging-applications/build-servers/teamcity.md

 Traditionally the Octopus TeamCity plugin required a Windows build agent to work.
 As of version 4.2.1 it will run on Linux build agents if they meet either of the following requirements:

 1. [.NET Core](https://www.microsoft.com/net/core) must be installed on the build agent and in the PATH such that the `dotnet` command runs successfully.
 To install, follow the linked guide to install the .NET Core SDK for your distribution.
 Ensure that the `dotnet` command runs successfully.
 From version 4.15.10 of the plugin .NET Core v2 is required.
-2. .Net Core must be install as above, and the Octo command line tool must be installed and in the PATH such that the `Octo` command runs successfully.
-To install, download the .tar.gz for you system from the [Octopus download page](https://octopus.com/downloads), extract somewhere appropriate and symlink `Octo` into your PATH.
-Again, ensure that `Octo` runs successfully.
+2. .Net Core must be install as above, and the Octopus CLI tool must be installed and in the PATH such that the `octo` command runs successfully.
+To install, download the .tar.gz for you system from the [Octopus download page](https://octopus.com/downloads), extract somewhere appropriate and symlink `octo` into your PATH.
+Again, ensure that `octo` runs successfully.
 On Ubuntu you may need to install `libunwind8` using your package manager.